Subscription 790/year or 198/quarter

 A mutation of psychoanalysis

-It is therefore, and now I return to Roudinesco's insinuations, to accuse Preciado of writing from a sense of self-pity, as Roudinesco does in his review, quite misleading.
-That there is no self-pity at Preciado, I was also aware of in the previous Preciado review here in the newspaper (from spring 2023).
-Why then such insinuations?
+That is why, and now I return to Roudinesco's insinuations, it is completely misleading to accuse Preciado of writing from a feeling of self-pity, as Roudinesco does in his review.
+I also mentioned in the previous Preciado review here in the newspaper (from spring 2023).
+Why such insinuations?
 The answer is simple: Self-pity constitutes a fascist style, which the Swedish constitutional scholar Herbert Tingsten drew attention to 90 years ago in his book on Mussolini and fascism.
-In order to neutralize the pity for subjects and the persecuted, fascism produces an ideology that it is the Italians, the Germans or today the Russians who are or were the persecuted.
-And Preciado's critical treatment of the bisexual person can also weaken the foundation of psychoanalytic science, namely that the psyche is rounded by its formation between father, mother and Oedipus.
-So it is dangerous for both the treatment and the self-understanding within psychoanalysis.
+In order to neutralize pity for subjects and the persecuted, fascism presents an ideology that it is the Italians, the Germans or today the Russians who are or were the persecuted.
+And Preciado's critical treatment of the androgynous person can also weaken the foundation of psychoanalytic science, namely that the psyche is rounded off by its emergence between father, mother and OedipusSo it is dangerous for both treatment and self-understanding within psychoanalysis.

 Preciado concludes his book thus: «When I consider my development and its present result, I can neither complain nor be satisfied.
 There is still too much to do.
 I urgently appeal for a mutation of psychoanalysis, for the emergence of a mutant psychoanalysis, a psychoanalysis that corresponds to the paradigm mutation we are experiencing.»